ceph/ceph/doc/rados/operations/health-checks.rst

   ceph tell <pgid> query

 If the latest copy of the object is not available, the cluster can be told to roll back to a previous version of the object.
-See :doc:`troubleshooting-pg#Unfound-objects` for more information.
+See :ref:`failures-osd-unfound` for more information.

 REQUEST_SLOW
 ____________